RateCity.com.au

 Building and contents

-Similarly to standard home and contents insurance policies, you will often get cover for any damage caused to the structure of the property from fire, flooding, vandalism, theft, etc, as well as cover for any damages to your own possessions in the house (but not the tenant’s), including carpets, curtains, kitchen appliances and furniture.
+Similarly to other home insurance policies, landlord insurance will typically cover your rental property against any damage caused to the structure of the property from fire, flooding, vandalism, theft, and more.
+It may also offer limited contents insurance, covering damages to any of your own possessions in the house (but not the tenant’s), such as carpets, curtains, kitchen appliances and furniture.

 Loss of rent